 Saratoga National Historical Park

 On this site in 1777, American troops battled the British and won.
 This was the first time in world history that the British army surrendered, and it was a crucial victory for the American troops.
-Visit this site to learn how this battle changed the course of history.
+Visit the Saratoga National Historical Park to learn how this battle changed the course of history.

 Statue of Liberty National Monument

 The Statue of Liberty is a must-see for anyone visiting NYC.
-The statue is seen as a universal symbol for freedom and democracy, and is a powerful reminder of who we are and where we started.
+The statue is a universal symbol of freedom and democracy, and is a powerful reminder of who we are and where we started.

 Stonewall National Monument

-Another powerful New York monument is Stonewall.
-Before the 1960s, living as an openly gay individual was not only frowned upon but illegal.
-The Stonewall Uprising of 1969 helped provide momentum for the movement away from these discriminatory laws, and is a huge milestone for the LGBTQ community.
+Before the 1960s, living as an openly gay person was not only frowned upon, but illegal in many places.
+The Stonewall Uprising of 1969 helped provide momentum for the movement away from these discriminatory laws and is a huge milestone for the LGBTQ community.
+The Stonewall National Monument commemorates this important moment in the fight for LGBTQ rights.

 Women’s Rights National Historical Park

-Another great place to learn about the history of human rights is Women’s Rights National Historical Park.
-This park tells the story of the first Women’s Rights Convention held in 1848 and some of the events that occurred thereafter.
+Another great place to learn about the history of human rights is the Women’s Rights National Historical Park.
+This park tells the story of the first Women’s Rights Convention held in 1848 and the fight for women’s rights.

 National Trails

-There are also several awesome national trails that criss-cross over the state of New York.
+There are also several national trails that criss-cross the state of New York.
 These include:

-Easily the most beautiful place in the state, the Adirondacks are a must-visit.
-This is a gorgeous range of forest-covered hills that go on for miles.
+The Adirondacks are a beautiful range of forest-covered mountains that stretches for miles.
 They are particularly beautiful in the fall when the leaves change to bright yellows, oranges, and reds.
 While you’re there, be sure to check out the Ausable Chasm for an extra dose of nature’s beauty.

 Tour the George Eastman Museum

-An enormous mansion once owned by the inventor of the Kodak camera, the George Eastman Museum gives visitors a chance to see what the man’s home would have been like over 100 years ago.
-Additionally, the museum features exhibits of photography and film that are very engaging and the perfect way to learn about this art form.
+An enormous mansion once owned by the inventor of the Kodak camera, the George Eastman Museum gives visitors a glimpse of Eastman’s life 100 years ago.
+Additionally, the museum features exhibits of photography and film that are engaging and a great way to learn about this art form.

 Hike Watkins Glen State Park

-New York’s Finger Lakes area is a must-see, and our favorite thing to do in this area is hike the Watkins Glen State Park.
-This beautiful natural area features 18 waterfalls, awesome rock formations, and a 165-foot-high bridge that we dare you to cross.
+New York’s Finger Lakes area is a beautiful area with lakes and wineries.
+Watkins Glen State Park is a natural area featuring 18 waterfalls, awesome rock formations, and a 165-foot-high bridge to cross.

 Admire Niagara Falls